Iustin Frățiman: In the Russian Empire

-Iustin was born in Cuhureștii de Jos on June 1, 1870—the village was administered at the time by the Russian Empire, within the Bessarabian Governorate.
-He attended the Orthodox Seminary in Kishinev (Chișinău), graduating in 1892, and afterwards served as its administrator, before moving to the Faculty of Theology in Kazan; he graduated in 1897.
+Upon graduating with honors in 1892, Frățiman served as seminary administrator, before moving to the Faculty of Theology in Kazan.
+He graduated in 1897, as a candidate in theology, thereupon returning to teach at Kishinev's spiritual school (1897–1899).
 He was finally a graduate of Petersburg University.
-Frățiman began his teaching career in 1899, when he was appointed tutor of Greek at the Theological Seminary in Pskov; in June 1904, he took a similar posting in Lyskovo, but left to take up an administrative position in Saint Petersburg.
+In 1899, Frățiman was appointed tutor of Greek at the Theological Seminary in Pskov; in June 1904, he took a similar posting in Lyskovo, but left to take up an administrative position in Saint Petersburg.
 Iustin's works of the period included a biographical essay about the Moldavian bishop Iacob Stamati, published in Russian in 1901.
 He later resumed work as a teacher: in 1910, he taught Greek and Latin at the Seminary in Olonets.
 Though admired for his erudition, he received poor marks for his educational performance, including his harshness toward students and his tendency of questioning orders he received from the rectorate.
 By 1912, to the satisfaction of his superiors, Frățiman had been reassigned to the Orthodox Seminary of Pinsk.

-In 1914–1915, Frățiman had returned to Bessarabia and was employed by the Normal School in Soroca.
+As reported by Ghibănescu, Frățiman had a "Romanian heart" and, on his trips back to Bessarabia, collected and stored Romanian books for his personal library.
+Linguist Ioan Bianu later suggested that such an endeavor was in itself subversive, since Frățiman intended to publish his documentary fund only as a gift to a future "unified Romania".
 His training allowed him to teach religion, French language, and world history; his brother Petru had similar interests and, in 1904, helped establish the Bessarabian Historical and Archeological Society.
-Highly educated for a Bessarabian of that era, Frățiman also obtained a diploma from the Imperial Institute of Archeology, being inducted as a full member in 1907.
+Highly educated for a Bessarabian of that era, Iustin also obtained a diploma from the Imperial Institute of Archeology, being inducted as a full member in 1907.

+In 1914–1915, Frățiman had returned to Bessarabia for good, and was employed by the Normal School in Soroca, being allowed by Olga Catargiu to do research in her family's unusually large book collection.
 His career was interrupted when he began campaigning for the Romanian Latin alphabet and drew suspicion as a "Romanianphile".
-According to historian Paul Vataman, Frățiman was also punished for his personal stash of banned books, in various languages.
-In summer 1916, Russian officials had him detained at the penitentiary of Soroca, and subsequently deported to Central Asia, in Turgay Oblast; some authors suggest that he was also held in Siberia.
+Scholar Iurie Colesnic sees most of the charges brought up against him as calumnies by "chauvinistic teachers, under the leadership of a certain Khalyutin."
+According to historian Paul Vataman, he was also punished for his personal stash of banned books, in various languages.
+In summer 1916, Russian officials had him detained at the penitentiary of Soroca, and subsequently deported to Central Asia, in Turgay Oblast; some authors, including Frățiman himself, suggest that he was also held in Siberia.
+He reportedly used his time in exile to observe the customs of Moldavian communities in Russia.